PythonDecorator/Calculator/README.md

 ![Calculator Demo.gif](demo%2FCalculator%20Demo.gif)

 - **Download the One file .exe file from the dist folder**
-- **You don't need to install anything, just download, click and start playing.**
+- **You don't need to install anything, download and start calculating.**

 <br />